Taangerine/taangerine.github.io/README.md

 * 2. My Top 10
 * 3. About Me

-### 2. Modules & Projects: Complete List of Work Completed
+### 2. Modules & Projects
+  Includes a complete list of work done throughout the semester, including Khan Academy, freeCodeCamp and GitHub modules as well as projects.